Preetikpatil/CodeHaven/README.md

 3. Scroll PDF EXporter
 4. Content Formatting macros for Confluence
 5. Reporting for confluence - used for reporting
 6. Zephyr scale reporting for confluence - need to do more

+7. Project	Atlassian	YesProject	Atlassian	YesProject	Atlassian	YesProject	Atlassian	Yes